domoritz/leaflet-locatecontrol/README.md

 You can leverage the native Leaflet events `onlocationfound` and `onlocationerror` to handle when geolocation is successful or produces an error.
 You can find out more about these events in the [Leaflet documentation](http://leafletjs.com/examples/mobile.html#geolocation).

+Additionally, the locate control fires `locateactivate` and `locatedeactivate` events on the map object when it is activated and deactivated, respectively.

 ### Extending

 To customize the behavior of the plugin, use L.extend to override `start`, `stop`, `_drawMarker` and/or `_removeMarker`.
 Please be aware that functions may change and customizations become incompatible.